platech/platech.github.io/_posts/2023-02-27-my-writing-plan.md

 This post is an experiment that could help me break this vicious cycle.
 The rules are simple:
 - Start small & easy - Listing ideas and areas of my expertise is relatively easier than going deep into a selected topic.
 - Accountability - Thanks to listing topics I immediately feel pushed to turn them into actual blog posts.
 If I share my goals with my audience I have a higher chance to keep my promise.
 - It's an experiment - By calling it an experiment I'm not scared of failure.
-It can either jump-start my blogging habit or become a learning opportunity that will fuel next experiment.
+It can either jump-start my blogging habit or become a learning opportunity that will fuel the next experiment.

 Enough theory, let's move to the essence of this post.
-I've grouped my ideas into themes that I plan to expand whenever new ideas comes up.
+I've grouped my ideas into themes that I plan to expand whenever new ideas come up.
 I encourage you to leave a comment if you would like me to focus on a particular topic first.

 ## Growth - How I keep to self-improve
 - Feedback - A powerful tool for self-improvement.
 How to ask for it, receive it and give it.